huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 #### 4. Use Step4 to visualize single-cell spatial maps colored based on cell type annotations and final TCN partitions.

-This step generates a folder "Step4_Output_[specified image name]" including two single-cell saptial maps (in PNG and PDF formats) colored by input cell type annotations and identified TCNs, respectively,
+This step generates a folder "Step4_Output_[specified image name]" including two single-cell saptial maps (in PNG and PDF formats) colored by input cell type annotations and identified TCNs, respectively.
+You need to re-run this step for different images by changing the hyperparameter "Image_Name".

 ```bash
 python Step4_ResultVisualization.py